 So, let us enlarge this definition bit by bit and see what design thinking actually is.
 And more importantly, how can it help you during the process of user experience research and user interface design.

-In this article, we will focus on using design thinking principles for UI/UX design, and see how these can aid designers in making much more meaningful, functional, and usable web design solutions.
+In this article, we will focus on using design thinking principles for UI/UX design services, and see how these can aid designers in making much more meaningful, functional, and usable web design solutions.

 Since the most effective way during the design thinking process is mapping, you should make yourself a space for it, sharpen your pens, and get those post-its ready.
 You are going to need them.